Characteristic numbers can be used to compare a real situation (e.g., airflow around an airfoil and water flow in a pipe) with a small-scale model.

-For example, let us compare Reynolds numbers of an actual vehicle and a half scale model as shown in the following diagram.
-The Reynolds numbers of both agree when the velocity of the half scale model is doubled.
-In this state, the proportions of viscous force and inertia force of both cases are equal; hence, the surrounding flows can be defined as similar.
+For example, let us compare Reynolds numbers of an actual vehicle and a half-scale model as shown in the following diagram.
+The Reynolds numbers of both agree when the velocity of the half-scale model is doubled.
+In this state, the proportions of both cases’ viscous force and inertia forces are equal; hence, the surrounding flows can be defined as similar.

-This allows engineers to perform experiments with reduced scale models in water channels or wind tunnels and correlate the data to the actual flows, saving on costs during experimentation and on lab time.
-Note that true dynamic similitude may require matching other dimensionless numbers as well, such as the Mach number used in compressible flows, or the Froude number that governs open-channel flows.
+This allows engineers to perform experiments with reduced scale models in water channels or wind tunnels and correlate the data to the actual flows, saving costs during experimentation and lab time.
+True dynamic similitude may require matching other dimensionless numbers, such as the Mach number used incompressible flows or the Froude number that governs open-channel flows.

 V is the flow velocity,